codechamp2006/learning-git/README.md

 # learning-git

-This repo was used to learn how to use git
+This repo was used to learn git from amigoscode